AdityaSreevatsaK/Suggestify-RecommendationSystems/README.md

-# <p align="center">Suggestify-RecommendationSystems</p>
+# <p align="center">Suggestify - Recommendation Systems</p>
 ## <i>Smart Recommendations, Simplified.</i>

-Suggestify-RecommendationSystems is a dedicated repository for implementing and experimenting with traditional recommendation system techniques.
+This is a dedicated repository for implementing and experimenting with traditional recommendation system techniques.
 It covers collaborative filtering, content-based methods, and hybrid approaches, focusing on practical and scalable solutions for personalised recommendations across various domains.

 ## 1. Collaborative Filtering